cysouw/diathesis/text/c10_participle.md

 ### [ –NA | N–A ] *machen+Partizip* Commutative {#sec:participles-machen-commutative}

-One of the many different diathesis with the light-verb *machen*.
+One of the many different diathesis with the light verb *machen* (cf. [@par:machen]).
+This diathesis is only attested with the verb *vergessen* 'to forget' [@next].
+Crucially, the person forgetting something, i.e. the nominative in [@next a], is no the same participant as the person causing the forgetting, i.e. the nominative in [@next b].

 ::: ex
 a.
 Er vergisst den Verlust.